 Note: Please turn on the sound button first, otherwise the console will not sound an alarm.
-Then set a value which need to be alarmed and touch the button to turn on the
+Then set a value which need to be alarmed and touch the

 The little alarm circles will be shown with their colour on the console display next to the respective sensor.